 Our School App Stay connected on the go...

-La Retraite School was founded in 1880, in what used to be known as Clapham Park, by Les Dames de La Retraite.
+La Retraite School was founded in 1880, in Clapham Park, by Les Dames de La Retraite.
 They were sisters who had travelled from France with the aim of establishing a girls' school in South London.
 Their religious order had been founded by Catherine De Francheville in Vannes in 1674.

 The sisters enabled women to go on retreat and thus escape from the burdens of their everyday life, contemplate their relationship with God, and return to their duties enlivened by the intercession of the Holy Spirit.
 From the start, the order had a special devotion to the Sacred Heart and this special feast day is celebrated annually at the school.
 In 1794, one of the La Retraite Sisters was martyred for her devotion to the Sacred Heart.
 The new French Republic had tried to suppress any interest in this kind of devotion.

 In 1904, a third house called Springfield House was bought from the family of the famous music hall artist, Dan Leno, who was known as "the funniest man in the world and champion clog dancer".
 The Sisters were also lucky enough to buy the huge field behind the school site which is now our sports pitch.
-The house next door, Burlington House, was soon purchased and linked with Springfield House.
+The house next door, Burlington House, was soon purchased and linked with Springfield House, although not until the 1970s.

 La Retraite School was now well established with a reputation for an innovative and challenging curriculum which inspired the girls to go on to university and study for the professions at a time when there were limited spaces for women.
 In 1913, the Western Block and the gymnasium were completed.
 In 1915, the school had 132 fee-paying pupils who were either day scholars or boarders and when La Retraite was visited by inspectors in 1920 they wrote: "The school authorities are to be congratulated on the amenities of the school buildings and grounds" The gymnasium was considered "the finest in London".